simon-ziegler/cell-segmentation/README.md

 The channel of an image is determined by having the channel name in the filename.
 Files are sorted by name and grouped by there ordering.

 Result of the segmentation procedure is a directory with the name "TIMESTAMP_result" which contains the result files.
-Those are named as the channel files with the ending "MASK" and contain an single-channel integer image with pixel values corresponding to the segment (cell).
+Those are named as the channel files with the ending "<span>&#95;</span>MASK" and contain an single-channel integer image with pixel values corresponding to the segment (cell).

 The "documentation.pdf" file is a description of how to use the segmentation software.